keeperofthenecklace/movieDB/README.md

 * IMDb is where we collect a chunk of the film data.
 * TMDb is where we collect the film revenues.
 * BoxOfficeMojo is where we will be scraping future film data.
+* IMDB IDs can be found at http://www.imdb.com/

 ## Category
 movieDB is broken down into 3 components.
 They are as follows: